QA Roles and Responsibilities Inside a Software Testing Team

 If you aren’t sure which testing team structure will best fit your testing processes, here are a few aspects to consider.

 • Project’s scope.
 First off, consider the needs of your project.
-Are you focusing on a single project or juggling multiple ones at the same time?
-In the case of the latter, a matrix organization is likely your best bet.
+Are you focusing on a single project, or juggling multiple ones at the same time?
+If it’s the latter, a matrix organization is likely your best bet.

 • Your team’s expertise and skills.
 If you’re not building a team from scratch, take a close look at each member’s domain expertise to ensure their talents and resources are effectively utilized.
 Aim to assemble a team with a diverse range of skills that are versatile across different projects.